echoprotocol/echowiki/technologies/powr-echorand/README.md

 The stage consists of rounds, which include 3 steps each.
 At each step in the cycle, a new set of verifiers chosen by VRF sends their determination of the result vote in binary form.
 If, as a result of the round, 2/3rds + 1 \(~67%\) of verifiers agree on the outcome, the block is considered valid and appended to the chain.
 If consensus is not met, a new round begins.

-If over 4 rounds \(which involves 4 rounds x 3 verifiers = 12 unique, random sets of verifiers\) the network is unable to come to consensus about which block to add, an empty block is applied by the network and the entire consensus mechanism begins again from the the very first step - cryptographic sortition for new block producers.
+If over 4 rounds \(which involves 4 rounds x 3 verifiers = 12 unique, random sets of verifiers\) the network is unable to come to consensus about which block to add, the iteration number is increased by the network and the entire consensus mechanism begins again from the very first step - cryptographic sortition for new block producers.
+Since the iteration number is used in calculating verifiers sets, this action starts the generation of new producers and verifiers sets.

 ### Block application